-Submitter number Submitter name Submission statement number Summary of submission details Summary of decision requested s42A Recommendation last year, but his presentation was dismissed by Council staff.
-The NZ Parliamentary Commissioner for the Environment Dr Jan Wright has also recently written a report that condemns the methodology of air quality compliance used at present for exceedance levels in NZ.
-She states it is incorrect and has been superseded by current international understanding of the cause and effect of carbon particulate in the air.
-Further Submi issions Further submitter Sub.Ref.
-Original Submission Reference Support/Oppose s42A Recommendation F14, Peter Burton and Dr Ed Kiddle, NMDHB-PHS F14.1 Entire Submission Oppose Accept 36 Bev Webster 36.1 The ability for emissions to dissipate from Tahunanui Hills is much greater than for Tahunanui plains, due to the elevated position.
+Submission number Submitter name Submission point number Summary of submission points Summary of decision requested Hearing Committee Decision Reasons greatest benefit to home heating by allowing the largest number of woodburners to be installed.
+35.3 The very month when Nelson had the most restrictive home heating rules in NZ take effect, Nelson's respiratory illness by hospital admissions had deteriorated, which is a completely opposite trend to the rest of NZ's DHB figures.
+The NZ Parliamentary Commissioner for the Environment has recently written a report that condemns the methodology of air quality compliance used at present for exceedance levels in NZ; states it has been superseded by current international understanding of the cause and effect of carbon particulate in the air.
+Amend the Plan Change to take into account Nelson hospital data, and DHB evaluations that show respiratory health has worsened since 2004, when the restrictive heating rules in the Nelson Air Quality Plan were enforced.
+Reject Reasons 1 to 5 Further Submission Original Orthonia dan Deference 0 - F14, Peter Burton and Dr Ed Kiddle, NMDHB-PHS Sub.Ref.
+F14.1 Original Submission Reference Entire Submission Support/Oppose Oppose Accept in part Reasons 1 to 5 36 Bev Webster 36.1 The ability for emissions to dissipate from Tahunanui Hills is much greater than for Tahunanui plains, due to the elevated position.
 Being grouped together in one airshed is a disadvantage for Tahunanui Hills residents in this situation.
 Amend the Plan Change to allow ultra low emission burners to be installed in residential properties in Tahunanui Hills north of Maire Street, even though Tahunanui Hills is in Airshed B1.
-Reject Further Submi issions Further submitter Sub.Ref.
-Original Submission Reference Support/Oppose s42A Recommendation F12, Charmian F12.3 36.1 Oppose Accept
+Reject Reasons 1 to 5 Further Submission Sub.Ref.
+Original Submission Reference Support/Oppose F12, Charmian Koed F12.3 36.1 Oppose Accept Reasons 1 to 5